 2024 Kentucky

-Shoulder injury, vs Ohio, missed 5 games.
+AC Joint sprain, Shoulder infection, missed 5 games.

 Hairston was forced to leave the contest against Ohio with a shoulder injury.
 This happened at some point during the second defensive series.
 He left the game for further assessment but was able to return late in the third quarter and secure an interception and return it for a touchdown.
 He was then forced to miss the next five games and seven weeks total.